-- A. Up to three days will be granted for leave in the event of a death in the immediate family.
-Immediate family here is defined as: parent, sibling or step-sibling, child or step-child, spouse, parent-in-law or relative who resides in the employee's household.
-Up to one day will be granted for leave in the event of a death of a near relative.
-Near relative is defined as: first cousin, grandparent, grandchild, aunt, uncle, niece, nephew, brother- or sister-in law. - B. Days off must be consecutive calendar days.
-However, employees who had scheduled PTO during the bereavement leave may not substitute bereavement leave for the scheduled PTO.
-The employee will be paid for scheduled work days.
-Bereavement leave hours will not count toward overtime.
-Time will not be deducted from paid time off or sick leave, but is considered separate for the days of leave.
-Additional time may be requested and charged to paid time off, vacation time, or sick leave. - C. Full-time employees are paid for eight hours for each day.
-Regular part-time staff (30-37 hours per week) will be paid for six hours and regular part-time staff (20-29 hours per week) will be paid for four hours leave.
-Part-time staff working less than 20 hours will not be paid for bereavement leave. - D. Employees should contact their immediate supervisor as soon as possible but no later than the beginning of the first day of absence due to bereavement leave.
+- 4. (d) Are not related by blood, not legally married, nor in a domestic partnership with anyone else. - D. The Director or their designee may limit the length of time between the use of the first day of allotted bereavement leave and the use of the last day of allotted bereavement leave.
+This decision will not deviate nor reduce the total allotted bereavement days as defined in section A of this Administrative Procedure. - E. Employees who had scheduled PTO during the bereavement leave may substitute bereavement leave for the scheduled PTO.
+Bereavement hours will not count toward overtime.
+Time will not be deducted from paid time off, floating holiday or vacation leave balances, but is considered separate for the days of leave.
+Additional time may be requested and charged to paid time off, vacation time, or unpaid time off. - F. Full-time employees (36 40 hours per week) are paid for eight hours for each day.
+Regular part-time staff (27.5-35.5 hours per week) will be paid for six hours and regular part-time staff (15-27 hours per week) will be paid for four hours leave.
+Part-time staff working less than 15 hours will not be paid for bereavement leave. - G. Employees should contact their immediate supervisor as soon as possible but no later than the beginning of the first day of absence due to be eavement leave.
 An employee must specify the relationship of the deceased and the number of days off.
-Proof of the death and relationship may be requested. - E. Prior approval from the Director or designee may be obtained for the actual time needed to attend the funeral of a friend.
-The time missed is to be made up during the same pay period if possible otherwise PTO may be used. - F. Absence for bereavement leave will not be utilized in determining unscheduled absence/poor attendance records. - G. Absence for bereavement leave will be noted as such on time cards.
+Proof of the death and relationship may be requested. - H. Prior approval from the Director or designee may be obtained for the actual time needed to attend the funeral of a friend.
+The time missed is to be made up during the same pay period if possible otherwise PTO may be used. - Absence for bereavement will not be utilized in determining unscheduled absence/poor attendance records. - J. Absence for bereavement will be noted as such on time cards.